OHDSI/Capr/README.md

 #>   ..@ era      :Formal class 'CohortEra' [package "Capr"] with 3 slots
 ```

-This is a valid OHDSI cohort definition where persons enter at their
-first drug era record of diclofenac and exit at the end of their
-observation time.
+### Adding more complexity

+We can make more complex cohorts by adding a window of continuous observation and a custom cohort exit.
+The following information was added to the diclofenac cohort:

 -   Ages 16 or older
 -   With at least 365 days of continuous observation prior to exposure

-- With cohort exit defined as discontinuation of exposure (allowing for
-  a 30-day gap)
+-   With cohort exit defined as discontinuation of exposure (allowing for a 30-day gap)

 ``` r
 diclofenac <- cs(descendants(1124300))